Bed closures at the Norfolk and Norwich Hospital!

 Holt Ward has closed 12 beds, so that that two bays can be freed of beds for the creation of a discharge lounge.

-Latest news 12 September: NNUH will reopen all beds at end of October.
+NNUH say they will reopen all beds at end of October.
 Good news, but closing beds for over 10 weeks until then is unacceptable given the pressure on beds at NNUH.
-Protest therefore goes ahead to make this point and to say we’ll be watching for further cuts at NNUH – they have to make more as massively in deficit.
+We’ll be watching for further cuts at NNUH – they have to make more as massively in deficit.

 We are one of about 60 regional groups of Keep Our NHS Public, an organisation which campaigns to oppose privatisation of the NHS.